LoireLab/df_scripts/docs/holy-war.rst

 When run without options, wars are declared immediately on all qualifying civilizations and an announcement is displayed.
 With ``--dry-run``, the tool only reports which civilizations would be affected without actually changing diplomacy.
+Each message also notes whether the conflict arises from disjoint spheres of influence or a religious persecution grudge and lists the conflicting spheres when appropriate.